Temporal Upsampling of Depth Maps Using a Hybrid Camera: Results and Discussions

 \textbf{Scene flow estimation.} As discussed in Sec.~\ref{sec:sceneflowestim}, our joint optimization method can be used to estimate a scene flow given a set of input color images and corresponding depth maps captured at the same frame rate.
-Here we evaluate this scene flow estimation method on the MPI Sintel dataset~\cite{Butler:ECCV:2012}, which contains the synthetic data, and provides the ground truth of optical flow and depth data for each RGB frame.
-There are several continuous video sequences, each of episode has approximately 30 frames.
+We evaluate this scene flow method on the MPI Sintel dataset and Middlebury stereo dataset.
 Our approach is compared with the state-of-the-art techniques for scene flow estimation, including \emph{Layered-Flow}~\cite{sun2015cvpr}, \emph{SR-Flow}~\cite{QuirogaBDC14eccv} and \emph{PD-Flow}~\cite{jaimez2015icra}.
-The Average Root Mean Squared Error (\textbf{RMSE}), the Average Angular Error (\textbf{AAE}), and End Point Error (\textbf{EPE}) are used as error metrics~\cite{QuirogaBDC14eccv}.
-The quantitative evaluation results on the MPI Sintel dataset are given in Tab.~\ref{tab:sceneflow1}.
-The numerical results show that under all the error metrics and for almost all the sequences our method outperforms the other scene flow estimation methods and produces results closer to the ground truth.
-The artifact in the results by \emph{Layered-Flow}~\cite{sun2015cvpr} is possibly due to the shared depth layer of the poster and background.
-Layered-Flow fails to deal with invalid depth data on depth map.
-So it does not exist result in the sequence of $market_2$ of Tab.\ref{tab:sceneflow1} which contain invalid depth data.
+The \textbf{RMSE}, average angular error (\textbf{AAE}), and end point error (\textbf{EPE}) are used as the error metrics~\cite{QuirogaBDC14eccv}.
+The quantitative evaluation results are given in Tab.~\ref{tab:sceneflow1}.
+The numerical results show that under all the error metrics and for almost all the sequences, our method outperforms the other scene flow methods and produces results closer to the ground truth.